Skip to main content

 Population and housing data: ONS Census 2021.

-Going Solar in Berwick-upon-Tweed
+About Solar Energy in Berwick-upon-Tweed

 Berwick-upon-Tweed is a town in Northumberland with a population of 12,043 (ONS Census 2021).
 Berwick-upon-Tweed's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Berwick-upon-Tweed is TD15.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,368 kWh per year (842 kWh/kWp).